 Council Tax is the way that Council's raise money to pay for services such as refuse collection, education, social services, libraries, planning, community safety, policing, fire and rescue services and much more.
 Council Tax is a charge on domestic dwellings for example houses, flats and bungalows.

 Issuu documents do not appear in all Internet Explorer Browsers.
-We recommend opening this document in Chrome, Safari or Firefox.
+We recommend opening this document in Chrome, Safari Edge or Firefox.

 We send out over 50,000 bills annually, one to each household in Bassetlaw.

 Police, fire, County and local Council services are paid for by Council Tax and Government grants, and in some cases, through charges for services.
 Bassetlaw District Council sends the Council Tax bills and collects payment on behalf of the Fire Authority, the Police and Notts County Council.

 The services provided by Bassetlaw District Council include: Community safety, leisure centres and parks, Planning and developmental control, Car parks, tourism, household refuse and trade waste collection, Economic regeneration, Housing needs, Housing benefit and Council Tax Reduction, Environmental health, sheltered warden schemes for the elderly and collection of Council Tax and Business Rates.

 You can find details about the services provided by Nottinghamshire County Council at: www.nottinghamshire.gov.uk

 The amount of Council Tax for each household depends on the valuation band a properly has been placed in.
 The Government's Valuation Office Agency is responsible for deciding valuation bands.